jackyzha0/jackyzha0.github.io/content/thoughts/black box.md

 	4. expert knowledge: experts' judgements, evaluations, and sanctioning

 Responsibility gaps
-- a physician cannot be held responsible for results of algorithms they don't understand
-	- though, we do generally accept ex-post explanations and deem these sufficient of human actors in decision making
+- a physician cannot be held responsible for results of algorithms they don't understand though, we do generally accept ex-post explanations and deem these sufficient of human actors in decision making
 - physicians typically operate other technologies and machinery which they do not fully understand or cannot fully explain the inner working of (e.g. MRI scans)
 	- Debatable; because they are not making decisions, just presenting information.
 Additionally, these other technologies generally *can* be understood by an expert.
 This is not the case for AI systems

 Counterpoints raised:
-- automation complacency: tendency to overestimate the reliability of decision support systems
-- black box algorithms can hide normative assumptions
-	- epistemic and normative considerations often blur into each other in the medical setting
-	- we know nothing about the priors of the black box algorithm
+- Black box algorithms can hide normative assumptions: we often know nothing about the priors of the black box algorithm
-- model and data drift
-	- computationally reliable black box algorithms can be reliable in one setting and time and not everywhere and forever
+- Model and data drift: computationally reliable black box algorithms can be reliable in one setting and time and not everywhere and forever